-Welcome to Loreto College Marryatville, South Australia’s only all-girls independent Catholic day and boarding school, catering for students from Early Learning to Year 12.
+Welcome to Loreto College Marryatville, South Australia’s leading all-girls day and boarding school, catering for students from Early Learning to Year 12.
 The College was established in 1905 and is set on beautiful heritage grounds, located in Marryatville, an inner-eastern suburb of Adelaide.

-Being one of seven Australian Loreto Schools united by the vision of Mary Ward, the College prides itself on the development of confident, articulate, and courageous girls and young women who have the social consciousness to make a difference to our world.
+Being one of seven Australian Loreto Schools united by the vision of Mary Ward, the College prides itself on the development of strong, passionate and confident girls and young women who have the social consciousness to make a difference to our world.

 A Loreto education is built from a 400-year-old foundation that articulates the importance of educating girls and young women so that they will actively take a place in society and influence their world through a set of strong values and beliefs.
 In delivering this view, Loreto College Marryatville provides girls with a well-rounded education where students are presented with a broad range of opportunities and given the support and encouragement needed so that they become confident and engaged learners.

 Loreto has a strong reputation as an outstanding girls' school due to our history of academic and sporting success.
 Loreto girls have a long and steady tradition of State and National achievement in a range of curriculum areas producing two of South Australia’s Rhodes Scholars and one Schwarzman Scholar.
 Likewise, our girls have represented Loreto at a State and National level in a wide variety of individual and team sports.
 This success is made possible by our dedicated staff who work with the girls in achieving their personal best.